nblouin/shell-novice/_episodes/03-create.md

 > magically turn it into a recording of whalesong, though it *might*
 > cause the operating system to try to open it with a music player
 > when someone double-clicks it.

+Staying organized when working in the Unix shell is important and it is never too early to begin to think about how organizing your data affects your productivity and data reproducibility.
+Customized files extensions can be a powerful way to organize and manipulate files as you become comfortable generating and manipulating files on the command line.
+Just as extensions like `.R`, `1.pl.`, and `.py` (accepted norms for R, Perl, and Python language scripts respectively), you mightwish to create your own extensions to track specialized files that are specific to your data needs, such as `.BLASTp` for protein BLAST output files, `.pfam` for protein family files, or `.tmp` for temporary files that can be deleted.
+Use your imagination to customize your files so that you can snoop them whenever needed across the many projects you may be involved in.
 {: .callout}

 > ## Renaming Files